 Drinking water regulations require that all installation water supply systems are sampled and analyzed for a variety of contaminants in drinking water.
-Last year, your drinking water met health-based water quality standards contained in the JEGS.
+During January to June 2021, your drinking water met health-based water quality standards contained in the JEGS.
 MCB Camp Butler, G-F, Environmental Affairs Branch (EAB) and 18th Medical Group, Bioenvironmental Engineering Flight (BEF) personnel are committed to providing safe drinking water to you and your family.
 Our routine monitoring program, which follows water quality standards and monitoring requirements set forth in the JEGS, enables us to maintain optimal water quality on Camp Courtney.